Fernbank Museum of Natural History in Atlanta, Georgia

-From movie tours to theme parks, museums and more, Atlanta has fun vacation options for all ages!
+From trails to theme parks, museums and more, Atlanta has fun adventures for all ages.

 No matter your age, everyone's a kid at the Georgia Aquarium.
 Either swim with giant whale sharks and beluga whales or just sit back and watch them play.
-Explore the amazing galleries, full of aquatic life, and make friends with a dolphin, sea otter or penguin in encounter programs.
+Explore the amazing galleries, full of aquatic life, and make friends with a shark, dolphin, sea otter or penguin in encounter programs.
 Check the aquarium's calendar for even more special events.

 Six Flags Over Georgia

 At Six Flags Over Georgia, laugh and scream at the same time on thrill rides like the open-air, high-flying SkyScreamer and monster roller coasters like Goliath.
 Visit on opening day, March 4, and have a chance to win gift packs, park passes and more exciting prizes.